SelfCareMap

 What Is Self-Compassion and How Do You Practice It?

 In a world that often rewards hustle, perfection, and self-criticism, it’s easy to forget one of the most powerful tools we have for emotional well-being: self-compassion.
-But what exactly is self-compassion, and how can we cultivate it—especially from the comfort of our own homes?
+We are often taught that being hard on ourselves is the only way to achieve success or maintain high standards.
+However, constant self-criticism can actually lead to burnout, anxiety, and a paralyzed sense of motivation.
+But what exactly is self-compassion, and how can we cultivate it, especially from the comfort of our own homes?

 Let’s break it down.